chrishaigh-twentysix/apache-jmeter/learn-jmeter.md

 #### Free-Form Arrivals Thread Group

-Specify the Treads Schedule to design a custom test schedule by defining each test phase, its intensity and duration via the following key parameters: -
+Specify the Threads Schedule to design a custom test schedule by defining each test phase, its intensity and duration via the following key parameters: -

 * `Start Value`
 * `End Value`